suikan4github/kaiten-yaki/INSTALL.md

 Followings are the set of the default settings of the parameters :
 - Install to  **/dev/sda** (DEV).
-- Erase the entire disk (ERASEALL).
+- Do not erase the entire disk (ERASEALL).
 - Overwrite install is disabled.
 - In the case of EFI firmware, 200MB is allocated to the EFI partition (EFISIZE).
 - Create a logical volume group named "vg1" in the encrypted volume (VGNAME)